To reach the ministers who manage these ministries, please contact the parish office at 330-725-4968.

 - Men’s Renewal (Spring)

 The St. Francis Xavier Men’s Renewal team invites men age 19 and older to a weekend retreat.
 Some of the topics addressed in past renewals have included lapsed faith, conversions, marital issues, dealing with deaths of loved ones, bad moral choices and times when the call of God was misunderstood or ignored.
 Participants will be provided sleeping accommodations in the church basement on cots as well as more food than you can eat!
 In today’s world, our Catholic faith is being tested like never before.
-If you want to strengthen your faith, we invite you to the next Men’s Renewal.
+If you want to strengthen your faith, we invite you to the next Men’s Renewal in March 2023.

 Deacon Bob Cavanaugh: 330-725-4968